pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance modify [COMMAND-OPTIONS] INSTANCENAME

-      Modify an existing instance.
+      Modify an existing CIM instance.

       Modifies CIM instance defined by INSTANCENAME in the WBEM server using the property names and values defined by the property option and the CIM class defined by the instance name.
-The propertylist option if provided is passed to the WBEM server as part of the ModifyInstance operation (normally the WBEM server limits modifications) to just those properties defined in the property list.
+The --propertylist option if provided is passed to the WBEM server as part of the ModifyInstance operation (the WBEM server limits modifications to just those properties defined in the property list).

       INSTANCENAME must be a CIM instance name in the format defined by DMTF `DSP0207`.

-      Pywbemcli builds only the properties defined with the --property option into an instance based on the CIMClass and forwards that to the WBEM server with the ModifyInstance method.
+      Pywbemcli builds only properties defined with the --property option into an instance based on the CIMClass and forwards that to the WBEM server with the ModifyInstance method.

       ex. pywbemcli instance modify CIM_blah.fred=3 -p id=3 -p strp="bla bla"

     Options:
-      -P, --property name=value       Optional property definitions of the form name=value.
+      -P, --property name=value       Optional property names of the form name=value.
 Multiple definitions allowed,
                                       one for each property to be included in the createdinstance.
 Array property values